For many, campervan and RV WiFi has become more of a necessity than a nice-to-have.

 The range of each hotspot varies too, so unless you strike it lucky with your parking location, you may not be able to get access from your RV.

 But suppose you need to check your emails, update your social media, and don’t want to use your cell data.
-In that case, these free hotspots offer a convenient solution.
+In that case, these free hotspots offer a convenient and best RV WiFi solution.

 If this is an option you’re most likely to opt for, make sure to read the section below about security.